 References to new applications were found in the second beta of macOS 10.15 Catalina.
 These are said to be the iMessage and Shortcuts apps as Catalyst versions.

-At WWDC 2019 (World Wide Developers Conference) in June, Apple officially presented the "Catalyst" project - a tool for developers that is intended to make it easier to port iOS applications to macOS.
-The first four apps that were ported from iOS to macOS are News, Stocks, Voice Memos and Home - according to the latest beta, the fine-tuning for these is almost complete.
-Now, however, references to further apps have been found - perhaps a missed surprise?
+At WWDC 2019 (World Wide Developers Conference) in June, Apple officially unveiled Project Catalyst – a tool for developers designed to facilitate the porting of iOS applications to macOS.
+The first four apps to be ported from iOS to macOS are News, Stocks, Voice Memos, and Home – according to the latest beta, fine-tuning for these is almost complete.
+However, hints of additional apps have now been discovered – could this be a missed opportunity?

 Catalyst fully in use

 Well-known developer and hacker Steven Troughton-Smith has released a new beta of macOS 10.15 Catalina discovered code that points to the Catalyst versions of iMessage and Shortcuts.
-"There is a lot of evidence in Catalina that Apple is working on a full Catalyst version of iMessage and Shortcuts," Troughton-Smith said on Twitter.
+"There's a fair amount of evidence in Catalina that Apple is working on a full Catalyst version of iMessage and Shortcuts," Troughton-Smith tweeted.

 According to his report, completing the frameworks would bring two native applications for macOS to the surface.
 Apple may make other iOS applications macOS-compatible - whether the two apps will be released during the beta phase remains to be seen for now.
 This is how it continues after iTunes.
 (Image: Apple)